siarhei-belavus/n8n-cursor-speckit/README.md

 ## Overview

-The **n8n Speckit** is an adaptation of the Speckit software development framework specifically designed for n8n workflow development.
+The **n8n Speckit** is an adaptation of the [Speckit software development framework](https://github.com/github/spec-kit) specifically designed for n8n workflow development.
 It provides a structured methodology for going from idea to production-ready workflow with comprehensive documentation, validation, and quality gates.

+**Inspired by**: This framework is inspired by GitHub's [Spec-Kit](https://github.com/github/spec-kit), which pioneered the spec-driven development approach for general software engineering.

 ### Why Use n8n Speckit?